Hello, we're so glad you're here! Have a question or a comment, or just want someone to chat (or vent) with? We would love to hear your story.

-Each of our products is handmade by one or more women, often in their homes but also in small workshops, and is made in small batches.
-The women who make our products are paid fairly, and the workshops we work with offer vacation and sick days and maternity leave, among other basic protections.
-We do not work with large industrial factories and we know every step of our supply chain - unlike some of the big box retailers who could have up to a 17-tier supply chain, may not know who actually makes their products, and may inadvertently be supporting companies that treat their employees badly.
+All of our products are handmade by one or more women and are made in small batches.
+The women who make our products are paid fairly and the workshops we work with offer regular time off.
 We are a small company with limited edition products, all of which are made individually by hand, so do not benefit from economies of scale from large volume orders.
 All of these things make our products ethical, and unique, but they do not make them cheap!

 Why are your products affordable?